 What is a margin account?

-You’ll first need to sign a margin agreement and set up a margin account with your brokerage.
+You’ll first need to sign a margin agreement and set up a margin trading account with your brokerage.
 This is different from an everyday cash account that you’d use to trade other investments on the market.

 From there, you make an initial cash deposit in your margin account.
-The minimum deposit required by Regulation T (which was established by the Board of Governors of the Federal Reserve System to provide rules for extensions of credit by brokers and dealers and to regulate cash accounts) regulations is $2,000 in cash, although you can deposit more.
-Then you can get your first margin loan.
+The minimum deposit required by Regulation T (which was established by the Board of Governors of the Federal Reserve System to provide rules for extensions of credit by brokers and dealers and to regulate cash accounts) is $2,000 in cash, although you can deposit more.
+Then, you can get your first margin loan.

-Say you have $10,000 in your margin account and you want to borrow up to the full 50 percent limit of a stock’s purchase price allowed under Regulation T. In that scenario, you could buy $20,000 worth of stock.
+Say you have $10,000 in your margin brokerage account and you want to borrow up to the full 50 percent limit of a stock’s purchase price allowed under Regulation T. In that scenario, you could buy $20,000 worth of stock.
 That total includes $10,000 of your own money, plus $10,000 you borrow from the brokerage.

-Once you begin to accumulate some marginable stocks in your margin account, you can leverage those assets for additional margin loans.
+Once you begin to accumulate some marginable securities in your margin account, you can leverage those assets for additional margin loans.
 Instead of adding more cash to the pile, you can use the value of those stocks as collateral to purchase additional shares on margin.